-You might experience some skin reactions after starting your treatment.
+You might experience some skin reactions within about one or two weeks of starting your treatment.
 These reactions usually present with:

 - A rash on the face, neck, chest, back, and arms.
 This reaction looks like acne and usually disappears within a few weeks after the end of the treatment. - Your skin may become dryer.
 Redness and itchiness may develop. - Your skin may become more sensitive to the sun.